 Ask yourself these questions:

-Normally, the best way to gather this feedback would be by asking your customers.
+Normally, the best way to gather this info would be by asking your customers.
 But since BFCM is just around the corner, you probably don’t have the time for that.

-Your site speed can be a make-or-break for new customers.
-Nobody has the patience anymore to wait for a page to load for more than a few seconds; it’s 2021—online shoppers expect quick loading speed and smooth site performance.
+Your site speed can be a make-or-break factor for new customers.
+Nobody has the patience anymore to wait for a page to load for more than a few seconds; it’s 2022—online shoppers expect quick loading speed and smooth site performance.

 Around 7 out of 10 shopping carts get abandoned.
 And with all the holiday noise going on at the end of the year, you want to secure a spot among those 3 lucky ones that close the sale.